d12frosted/elpa-mirror/melpa/gptel-readme.txt

 - For Azure: define a gptel-backend with `gptel-make-azure', which see.
 - For Gemini: define a gptel-backend with `gptel-make-gemini', which see.
+- For Kagi: define a gptel-backend with `gptel-make-kagi', which see

-For local models using Ollama or GPT4All:
+For local models using Ollama, Llama.cpp or GPT4All:

 - The model has to be running on an accessible address (or localhost)
 - Define a gptel-backend with `gptel-make-ollama' or `gptel-make-gpt4all', which see.

+Consult the package README for examples and more help with configuring backends.

 Usage: